Carbon price

-Carbon pricing (or CO_{2} pricing), also known as cap and trade (CAT) or emissions trading scheme (ETS), is a method for nations to reduce global warming.
-The cost is applied to greenhouse gas emissions in order to encourage polluters to reduce the combustion of coal, oil and gas – the main driver of climate change.
-The method is widely agreed and considered to be efficient.
-Carbon pricing seeks to address the economic problem that emissions of CO_{2} and other greenhouse gases (GHG) are a negative externality – a detrimental product that is not charged for by any market.
+Carbon pricing (or CO_{2} pricing) is a method for governments to mitigate climate change, in which a monetary cost is applied to greenhouse gas emissions.
+This is done to encourage polluters to reduce fossil fuel combustion, the main driver of climate change.
+A carbon price usually takes the form of a carbon tax, or an emissions trading scheme (ETS) that requires firms to purchase allowances to emit.
+The method is widely agreed to be an efficient policy for reducing greenhouse gas emissions.
+Carbon pricing seeks to address the economic problem that emissions of CO_{2} and other greenhouse gases are a negative externality – a detrimental product that is not charged for by any market.

-A carbon price usually takes the form of a carbon tax or carbon emission trading, a requirement to purchase allowances to emit.

 21.7% of global GHG emissions are covered by carbon pricing in 2021, a major increase due to the introduction of the Chinese national carbon trading scheme.
 Regions with carbon pricing include most European countries and Canada.
-On the other hand, top emitters like India, Russia, the Gulf states and many US states have not yet introduced carbon pricing.
-Australia abolished its carbon pricing scheme.
-In 2020, carbon pricing generated $53bn in revenue.
+On the other hand, top emitters like India, Russia, the Gulf states and many US states have not introduced carbon pricing.
+Australia had a carbon pricing scheme from 2012 to 2014.
+In 2020, carbon pricing generated $53B in revenue.